bhodorog/pytest-vts/README.md

       all duplicates and support responses' functionality.
   9. have separate objects (sides?) for tracks recorded during tests vs recorded during fixture setup/teardown?
+  10. have playback callbacks raising when the body of the request doesn't match the body of the recorded request

 [betamax]: https://betamax.readthedocs.org/